karoljohnston/KPMG-Data-Analysis-Internship/DataQualityAssessment/readme.md

           - State column consists of 'NSW' , 'New South Wales' , 'VIC' , 'Victoria' data which is the same thing and needs to be changed <br>
           - All customers are from Australia - there is no point of having a 'country' column<br>

+    I have attached the clean data in this folder